unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

 A thin green ray springs from your pointing finger to a target that you can see within range.
-The target can be a creature, an object, or a creation of magical force, such as the wall created by _wall of force_.
+The target can be a creature, an object, or a creation of tek force, such as the wall created by _wall of force_.

 A creature targeted by this spell must make a

 Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
 If this damage reduces the target to 0 hit points, it is disintegrated.

-A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
+A disintegrated creature and everything it is wearing and carrying, except alien artifacts, are reduced to a pile of fine gray dust.
 The creature can be restored to life only by means of a _true resurrection_ or a _wish_ spell.

-This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
+This spell automatically disintegrates a Large or smaller nontek object or a creation of tek force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot* cube portion of it.
-A magic item is unaffected by this spell.
+A alien artifact is unaffected by this spell.

 **_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.